Georgios Aresti: Ayia Napa, Doxa Katokopias

 In 2014, Aresti was transferred to Ayia Napa from Enosis Neon Paralimni.
 He followed his manager, Mr. Nicos Andronicou.
 He signed a contract for a year and he had 12 appearances.

 In January 2015, he transferred to Doxa Katokopias FC where he signed a contract for 3 years.
 At the end, he only played there for a year and a half where he had 21 appearances under the management of Mr. Slobodan Krčmarević.

 Ethnikos Achnas

 In May 2016, Aresti transferred to Ethnikos Achna, where he signed a 2 years professional contract.
-The transfer was made by his former manager, Panayiotis Engomitis.
+The transfer was made by his former manager, Panagiotis Engomitis.
 Since then, he managed to complete 34 appearances.

 Haringey Borough

 Aresti moved to the UK and joined Haringey Borough in July 2018.
 He has joined the team during preseason and has already played in 5 league games for Bostik Premier Division.
 He has also participated in 2 Emirates FA Cup.
 Aresti has scored his first goal since moving to the UK during the game for the Emirates FA Cup against Brentwood Town.
 He was in the starting line-up of Haringey Borough's record breaking FA Cup 1st Round match against Wimbledon but was subbed off in the 53rd minute.